8 Best Coffee Pods in 2023: Something for Everyone

-Home Grounds has compiled a review of the best coffee pods in 2022.
-We’ve dug deep into different types of coffee pods for you, including the roast, bean type, tasting notes, and any possible allergens to watch out for.
+Home Grounds has compiled a review of the best coffee pods in 2023.
+We’ve dug deep into different types of coffee pods for you (needless of the coffee pod machine you have), including the roast, bean type, tasting notes, and any possible allergens to watch out for.

 If you want high-quality K-cups that stand out in this guide, Folgers is a great choice.
 These K-cup pods are single-serve and Keurig-compatible.
 This is the only coffee with a tasty blend of Arabica and Robusta coffee beans in a Mountain Grown style.
 That means you get the best of both worlds.
 This medium roast blend balances the smooth sweetness of Arabica with the strong bitterness of Robusta.
 Robusta also has more caffeine than Arabica, so your coffee is guaranteed to wake you up in the morning, brewed in just under a minute.

 There are no allergens in these K-cups; however, that should not dissuade you from adding any milk or sweetener of your choice to complement this rich and exotic taste.
 These K-cups also have an empowering and fresh aroma that matches their pure notes.

 3. Gevalia Coffee Pods – Best for Milky Drinks